 Health at Every Size

 Body Kindness Podcast

 Have an open conversation about diet culture and the unrealistic expectations that come with it.
 Here's the deal, diet culture isn't going away soon so we don't want to pretend like it's not there.
 Likely, our kids will have friends going on diets, they'll overhear adults talk about all the things they dislike about their bodies, they will likely be tempted and try a diet themselves.
 If we can be open and take the judgment away we can create a safe place for them to get curious and ask questions.
 Some prompting questions I like to have clients think about when it comes to diet culture is

 1. Who is benefiting here? (ex: diet industry, plastic surgery industry etc)

 2. What is the cost to me? (restrict food groups, miss out on connecting with family, feeling like i'm not enough, etc)

-3. Does this truly work or is it a shiny package wrapped up (let's real if all these 'diets' worked there would be no diet industry and you wouldn't be reading this blog.
+3. Does this truly work or is it a shiny package wrapped up (let's be real if all these 'diets' worked there would be no diet industry and you wouldn't be reading this blog.)

 4. What am i really needing (sometimes it's easier to focus on our body instead of a stressful situation, sometimes it's easier to control food when our life feels out of control, etc... sometimes what we are really needing is connection, down time, therapy, friendship, joyful movement, rest)